Government climate report warns of worsening US disasters

-WASHINGTON (AP) - As California's catastrophic wildfires recede and people rebuild after two hurricanes, a massive new federal report warns that these types of extreme weather disasters are worsening in the United States.
+WASHINGTON (AP) - As California's catastrophic wildfires recede and people rebuild after two hurricanes, a massive new federal report warns that these types of disasters are worsening in the United States because of global warming.
 The White House report quietly issued Friday also frequently contradicts President Donald Trump.

-The air pollution from wildfires combined with heat waves is a major future health risk for the West, the report says.
-During the fires in northern California, air quality hit "hazardous" levels, according to government air monitoring agencies.
+The recent Northern California wildfires can be attributed to climate change, but there was less of a connection to those in Southern California, said co-author William Hohenstein of the U.S. Department of Agriculture.

-"There's real concern about how the West will be able to manage this increasing occurrence," said report co-author Kristie Ebi, a University of Washington public health professor.
-She said global warming is already harming people's health, but it will only get worse.
+"A warm, dry climate has increased the areas burned over the last 20 years," he said at a press conference Friday.

-The report is mandated by law every few years and is based on hundreds of previously research studies.
-It details how global warming from the burning of coal, oil and gas is hurting each region of United States and how it impacts different sectors of the economy, including energy and agriculture.
+The report is mandated by law every few years and is based on more than 1,000 previous research studies.
+It details how global warming from the burning of coal, oil and gas is hurting each region of the United States and how it impacts different sectors of the economy, including energy and agriculture.

 "Climate change is transforming where and how we live and presents growing challenges to human health and quality of life, the economy, and the natural systems that support us," the report says.